-The Department of Nursing is nationally accredited by the Commission on Collegiate Nursing Education (CCNE) 655 K Street NW, Suite 750, Washington, DC 20001; telephone (202) 887-6791, until June 30, 2030.
+The School of Nursing is nationally accredited by the Commission on Collegiate Nursing Education (CCNE) 655 K Street NW, Suite 750, Washington, DC 20001; telephone (202) 887-6791, until June 30, 2030.
 Its primary mission is the education of students who will serve as professional nurses in various health care delivery settings.
-This department offers a major in professional nursing supported by a concentration in the biological, physical and social sciences and a broad base of general education courses.
+This school offers a major in professional nursing supported by a concentration in the biological, physical and social sciences and a broad base of general education courses.
 Graduates of this program are awarded a bachelor of science degree with a major in nursing.
 Upon completion of the program, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Nursing courses include a clinical laboratory component in which faculty guide students in the development and application of knowledge and skills in a variety of health care settings.
 An on-campus learning center provides a large inventory of audiovisual materials, carrel room, computer laboratory, hospital equipment, and supplies for student laboratory experiences.
 Click here for a brief video from students and faculty.
 WPU Senior Nursing Student Melanie Tanis featured by Community Foundation of New Jersey Undergraduate application deadlines: February 1st for first time traditional freshman, transfer students, re-admits and second degree students.
 RN's interested in the RN to BSN program must apply prior to December 1st for Spring Admission or June 1st for Fall Admission.